 The Japan Rail Pass, commonly referred to as JR Pass, is the most economical means of traveling throughout Japan, especially for long-distance train travel.
 The pass can be used by anyone visiting Japan on a short-term tourist visa only and offers unlimited use of transportation offered by the JR Group – with a few exceptions, mentioned below.

 There are different options for rail passes, valid for a chosen period of time in different regions nationwide.
 You can read all the different options on this website Rail Passes in Japan.
 The most convenient and popular one is the nationwide JR pass.
 Let’s have a look at the different things you need to bear in mind when purchasing the JR pass.

 - Different options of the JR Rail Pass

 - How much can you save with the JR Rail Pass?

 - How to use the JR Rail Pass

 There are two types of the JR Pass: Ordinary and Green.
 The Green JR Pass is valid on first class cars that offer more spacious seats than Ordinary cars, they also offer enhanced board service and are generally less crowded.
 With a Green JR Pass you can use either class, while with an Ordinary JR Pass you can use only Ordinary Cars.
 Each of these types is available as a 7-day, 14-day, or 21-day pass.

 Note: Most JR trains only offer Ordinary Cars while many long-distance trains also offer Green Cars.

-All tourist that enter Japan on a short tem tourist visa can make use of the JR Rail Pass.
+All tourists that enter Japan on a short-term tourist visa can make use of the Japan Rail Pass.
 You will need to show the actual Temporary Visitor stamp/sticker you received upon entering Japan.